IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/aug/2018-08-26-escaping-orm.md

 ![alt text](https://bit.ly/2was1Ll?style=centered "relational tickets")

-Then, keeping an eye on [a cheat-sheet](https://en.wikibooks.org/wiki/Java_Persistence/OneToMany), the same developer creates a JPA mapping.
+Then, keeping an eye on [the cheat-sheet](https://en.wikibooks.org/wiki/Java_Persistence/OneToMany), the same developer creates a JPA mapping.

 {% gist edb1a74b565dee7853813e245aae12a4 %}